From Naval Facilities Engineering Command Far East Public Affairs

 NAVFAC Far East was selected as the top industrial safety program outside of the continental United States - which it also won for its safety efforts in FY12.

-The award recognizes safety programs for their significant contributions to Navy safety and occupational health.
+The award recognizes safety program 0B90 s for their significant contributions to Navy safety and occupational health.

 "This recognition is testament to the intense focus our entire team has on safety every day, in one of the Navy's most complex and challenging operational environments," said NAVFAC Far East Safety and Occupational Health Director, James Akashi.
 "We don't just practice safety - we live it as an integral and indispensable part of our command and work culture."